apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 But the CAS server can also act as a client using the [pac4j library](https://github.com/leleuj/pac4j) and delegate the authentication to:

-* another CAS server
+* Another CAS server
-* an OAuth provider: Facebook, Twitter, Google, LinkedIn, Yahoo and several other providers
+* An OAuth provider: Facebook, Twitter, Google, LinkedIn, Yahoo and several other providers
-* an OpenID provider: myopenid.com
+* An OpenID provider: myopenid.com
-* a SAML identity provider
+* A SAML identity provider
-* an OpenID Connect identity provider.
+* An OpenID Connect identity provider.

 Support is enabled by including the following dependency in the Maven WAR overlay: